Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

 Levada Nova

-What It Is: A scenic Levada walk
+What It Is: A relatively flat scenic Levada walk

 How Long You Need: 2-4 hours.